mo1ein/RenameIt/README.md

 # Rit
 ### Rit is a linux command to rename photos to the time as they were taken .
-### You can rename multiple files with strftime and your favourite time format .
+### You can rename multiple files with strftime ,regex and your favourite time format .

 ### Install